|

 9 copy prints

-This is an artificial collection that consists of photographs of street
+This artificial collection contains photographs of street scenes and buildings

-County.
-Originally a popular campsite along Sulphur Draw at the foot of the Caprock
+Howard County.
+Originally a popular campsite along Sulphur Draw at the foot of

 Biggers Family